nielstron/immich-deduplicator/README.md

 # Immich WhatsApp Duplicate Cleaner

-A Python script to automatically identify and delete WhatsApp duplicate images in your Immich photo library.
+A Python script to automatically identify and delete duplicate images in your Immich photo library.

+The script is designed to run in bulk and delete everything following some simple rules.
+So far, the only implemented rule is to delete WhatsApp images that are detected as duplicates (i.e., when sent).
 The script keeps the original high-quality image and removes the compressed WhatsApp version.

-## Features

-- 🔍 Identifies duplicate images where one version is from WhatsApp and another is the original
-- 🛡️ **Safe by default** - runs in dry-run mode to show what would be deleted
+The script is **Safe by default** - runs in dry-run mode to show what would be deleted.
-- 📱 Detects WhatsApp images by path patterns (`whatsapp`, `sent`, `wa0`, etc.)
-- 🚀 **Smart caching** - caches API responses for 24 hours to avoid slow repeated calls
-- 🔄 Can work with existing `duplicates.json` file or fetch directly from Immich API
-- ⚡ Batch deletion for better performance
+Since the duplicates endpoint is usually slow, it by default caches the response for 24 hours.

 ## Installation